fluxninja/aperture/docs/content/references/configuration/policy.md

 </dd>
 </dl>

-### v1LoadShedActuator {#v1-load-shed-actuator}
+### v1LoadActuator {#v1-load-actuator}

-Takes the load shed factor input signal and publishes it to the schedulers in the data-plane
+Takes the load multiplier input signal and publishes it to the schedulers in the data-plane

 #### Properties